PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Experiments

 \technique has a high abstention rate because \technique is a certified defense against backdoor attacks.
-However, if we make \technique an empirical defense by removing the evasion certification, we find \technique-Empirical achieves an ASR of 25.47\% and a accuracy of 74.53\%, which still outperforms other empirical approaches.
+However, even if we make \technique an empirical defense by producing an output even when certification fails, we find \technique-Empirical still achieves an ASR of 25.47\% and an accuracy of 74.53\%, which still outperforms the best empirical approach Isolation Forest, with an ASR 28.74\%.

-\paragraph{Comparison to DPA and CROWN-IBP} The results of DPA and CROWN-IBP can be found in Table~\ref{tab:xba_res}. \textbf{DPA and CROWN-IBP fail to defend against the backdoor attack.} The ASR of DPA and CROWN-IBP on the malware test set with triggers are $24.87\%$ and $6.58\%$, respectively, meaning that many malware with triggers can bypass their defenses.
-The ASR of DPA on the malware test set without triggers (shown in Appendix~\ref{sec: res_non_malware}), $1.97\%$, is much lower than its ASR on the one with triggers, which shows that DPA successfully defends against trigger-less attacks when the test input does not have any trigger.
-CROWN-IBP has high ASRs on the malware test sets with and without triggers, 6.58\% and 5.76\% (shown in Appendix~\ref{sec: res_non_malware}), respectively, as CROWN-IBP cannot defend against the poison in the training sets.
+\paragraph{Comparison to DPA and CROWN-IBP} The ASR of DPA and CROWN-IBP on the malware test set with triggers are $33.91\%$ and $6.64\%$ meaning that many malware with triggers can bypass their defenses.

-\paragraph{Comparison to FPA} FPA is a certified defense against backdoor attacks.
-Compared to \technique, FPA has the following limitations.
-First, FPA cannot defend against data poisoning attacks that involve modifications to training labels or the insertion/removal of training examples.
-In contrast, \technique does not have this limitation because its perturbation space of the dataset captures such data poisoning attacks.
-Second, it is challenging for FPA to defend against dynamic backdoor attacks~\cite{dynamic_trigger} that can place fix-sized dynamic triggers on any features. \technique does not have this limitation because its perturbation space of the test input effectively captures the attack space of dynamic backdoor attacks.
+\paragraph{Comparison to FPA} FPA defends against backdoor attacks by adopting a feature partitioning-approach, making it effective against attacks that introduce a fixed and small trigger across all examples, especially on tabular datasets where useful information is preserved after partitioning.
+As a result, FPA achieves a lower ASR of 0.72\% than \technique on the EMBER dataset under the XBA attack.

-The backdoor attack we used, XBA, is a \emph{clean-label} attack and only \emph{modifies} the data by placing a \emph{fixed} trigger on training and test inputs.
-Thus, FPA is more suitable to defend against this attack than \technique is in principle.
-To make a fair comparison between FPA and \technique, we extend XBA as a dynamic backdoor attack, placing three different triggers with size three on training test inputs and resulting in a poisoned dataset $\newdthree$.
-To defend $\poisoned{D}_3$ and $\newdthree$, we set the number of partitions in FPA to 8 and 23 and present its results for the trigger size 3 and $9=3 \times 3$, respectively.
+However, FPA has limitations when defending against attacks with medium-size dynamic triggers, such as the BadNets attack employed in Section~\ref{sec: backdoor_badnets}, or on image datasets where features are significantly disrupted after partitioning.
+Additionally, FPA cannot defend against attacks that involve modifications to training labels or the insertion/removal of training examples.
+In contrast, \technique does not have these limitations because its perturbation space captures all such data poisoning attacks.
+Consequently, \technique successfully defends against both BadNets and XBA attacks.